-The exam prerequisite is simple: all you need is a bachelor degree in any parts of the world.
-The 2-year working experience requirement can be fulfilled by relevant work performed, again, in any parts of the world.
+The exam prerequisite is simple: all you need is a bachelor’s degree in any part of the world.
+The 2-year working experience requirement can be fulfilled by relevant work performed, again, in any part of the world.
 You can read the CMA exam requirements here.

 For the CMA exam syllabus and exam content please click this link.